Indexing in Action¶

 You have a list of names.
 Write a function that returns the index of 'Waldo'.
-Return None if Waldo is not present.
+Return None

-def wheres_waldo(names):
+¶def wheres_waldo(names):

 for index in range(len(names)):